Transport in Plants - Notes | Class 11 | Part 1: Means of Transport

 3. Active Transport

-It is the transport of molecules against a concentration gradient (from lower concentrated region to higher concentrated region) with the expenditure of energy.
+• It is the transport of molecules against a concentration gradient (from a lower concentrated region to a higher concentrated region) with the expenditure of energy.

-Pumps are proteins that use energy to transport substances across cell membrane (‘uphill’ transport).
+• Pumps are proteins that use energy to transport substances across the cell membrane (uphill transport).

-Transport rate reaches a maximum when all the protein transporters are being used (saturated).
+• Transport rate reaches a maximum when all protein transporters are used (saturated).

-The carrier protein is very specific.
-These are sensitive to inhibitors that react with protein side chains.
+• The carrier protein is very specific and sensitive to inhibitors that react with protein side chains.

 Comparison of Different Transport Processes